 That was the most dangerous thing I could do.

 What compelled me to do it?
-Perhaps it was the deep-seated disgust I had for the homeless—the very same I was taught by society.
+Perhaps it was the ignorant disgust I had for the homeless—the same disgust I was taught by society.
 Somehow, the amount of zeroes we had in our checking accounts suddenly became an appropriate metric from which we were assigned our worth as human beings.
-This idea that the less fortunate members of my community were somehow “lesser” than I was, that they were degenerates or “bums”, had creeped up upon one of the most socially progressive and inclusive cities in the world until one day it had become the norm.
-Nobody seemed to notice.
+This idea that the homeless were somehow “lesser” than I was, that they were degenerates or “bums”, had creeped up upon one of the most socially progressive and inclusive cities in the world until one day it had become the norm.

-And so began this project; born not out of convenience, but of desperate, urgent duty by citizens who were raised with the values that made Canada Canada.
+And so began this project; born not out of convenience, but of urgent duty by citizens who were raised with the values that made Canada, Canada.
 The Hot Potato Initiative is a youth-led movement to eliminate the stigma around those who live on the streets and inspire citizens to take action in alleviating the homelessness crisis.

 I hold an adamant conviction that we will see a day when the homeless are no longer the forgotten citizens of our community, and this toxic stigma is put to rest.
 The adamant conviction that we will see a day when our fellow citizens actively alleviate injustices and relentlessly inspire change.
 It is with this very same adamant conviction that I hope you will help us bring this day to fruition.